-Parents must provide a written excuse for a student's absence.
 A parent/guardian must notify the school by 9:00 am providing an explanation for an absence of the day.
 When the child returns to school they must bring a written explanation of the absence for our records.
 This can be a parental excuse or a doctor's excuse.
 Without a parental excuse or doctor's excuse, the absence will be unexcused and the student will be identified as truant for that school day.
+Please note: Families that provide a prior written note or phone call excusing their child will still receive an attendance call from the school.